Café Cortado

 Espresso cut with an equal volume of warm milk — the Spanish coffee shop standard, served in a small glass.

-Cortado — Spanish for cut — emerged in Madrid and Barcelona cafés in the early 20th century as the local answer to the Italian macchiato; the milk is more abundant.
+Cortado — Spanish for cut — emerged in Spain — most likely the Basque Country — around the turn of the 20th century as the local answer to the Italian macchiato; the milk is more abundant.
 The Canary Islands version barraquito layers condensed milk and lemon zest, dating to 1950s Tenerife bars.

 Tan colour in a 100-ml glass with a steel handle (vaso).
 Even ratio means coffee bitterness and milk sweetness arrive together, no domination either way.
 Drunk standing at the bar in two or three sips before the foam settles.